Watch Me (Bella Thorne and Zendaya song)

-"Watch Me" is a song by American actresses Bella Thorne and Zendaya.
+"Watch Me" is a song by American actresses and singers Bella Thorne and Zendaya.

 It was produced by Ben Charles, Aaron Harmon, and Jim Wes, who also co-wrote the song for Shake It Up: Break It Down (2011), the soundtrack to the Disney Channel television series, Shake It Up.
 It was released as a single on June 21, 2011, through Walt Disney Records.
 An original version of the song, sung by Margaret Durante, is also included on the Shake It Up: Break It Down soundtrack.

 It is the lead single from the soundtrack, performed by Bella Thorne and Zendaya.
 It peaked at number 63 on the Billboard Hot Digital Songs, and at number 86 on the Billboard Hot 100.
 The accompanying music video portrays Thorne and Zendaya in a building dancing with other people.

 Background

 "Watch Me" was a single released from the soundtrack Shake It Up: Break It Down (2011), for the television series Shake It Up on Disney Channel.
 It was first heard on the series' first episode under the original Margaret Durante version, which premiered on November 7, 2010, in North America, seven months before the single's actual release.
 The girls recorded the cover song in April 2011, as multiple pictures were tweeted and news outlets reported.
 The original song was heard in several other episodes of Shake It Up.